ViralTexts/gtr-clusters/clusters/18750702-sn89077510-AmericanInventions.md

 ## [From _School Journal 1872-1914_](https://iiif.archivelab.org/iiif/sim_school-journal_1875-10-09_6_234?page=5)

 #### 1875-10-09

 <table style="width: 100%;"><tr><td style="width: 50%">

+duction guided by and suggesting obsg.
+vations, since Newton’s Principia fry
+proved the svperiority of that metho
+over mere induction.—Cornhill Magazine.

+AMERICAN INVENTIONS ABROAp,

 The great American inventions, which
 have been adopted all over the world, ay